What Is Eylea® (aflibercept)?

 What are possible side effects of Eylea?

 Any medication or treatment procedure has the possibility of side effects, and Eylea is no different.
-Before you start treatment with Eylea, talk with your doctor about the possible side effects and what you can expect during treatment.
-Everyone is different; some people might have one or more side effect, while others might not experience any.
-Tell your eye doctor about any medications or supplements you are taking, or if you are pregnant, thinking about trying to get pregnant, or breastfeeding.
+Everyone is different.
+Some people might have one or more side effect, while others might not experience any.

 - Eye pain or irritation